Union drive at Amazon warehouse in Alabama could spur ‘domino effect,’ Washington state labor leaders say

 “It could have a domino effect,” Grant said.
 “Everything that’s happened in Bessemer makes things better for Amazon warehouse workers in Seattle and across the country.”
 For one, the union drive has focused on issues of racial pay disparities within Amazon’s workforce that are particularly relevant in Bessemer, where the vast majority of Amazon workers are Black, but which cut across geography and job titles at Amazon, Grant said.

 A bipartisan chorus of policymakers, including President Joe Biden and U.S. Sen. Marco Rubio, R-Florida, have voiced their support for the organizing drive in Alabama.
-Union organizer Jennifer Bates, who trains employees at the Alabama warehouse, testified Wednesday at a Senate Budget Committee hearing on income inequality that she and other workers believed unionizing could help them earn “a living wage, not just Amazon’s minimum wage.”
+Union organizer Jennifer Bates, who trains employees at the Alabama warehouse,testified Wednesday at a Senate Budget Committee hearing on income inequalitythat she and other workers believed unionizing could help them earn “a living wage, not just Amazon’s minimum wage.”

 Amazon founder Jeff Bezos — often the wealthiest man in the world, depending on fluctuations in the price of Amazon shares — declined an invitation to testify.
-In previous statements, Amazon has said it believes a majority of workers do not support unionizing.
+Amazon has said it believes a majority of workers do not support unionizing.

+At the same hearing, Sen. Bernie Sanders, I-Vt., announced a bill to increase taxes on companies at which CEOs earn 50 times more than their median employees.

 Critics have accused Amazon of playing hardball to halt the Bessemer organizers’ momentum.
-The company rolled out a slick website that says union dues would make it hard for workers to afford their children’s’ school supplies.
+The company rolled out a slick website that says union dues would make it hard for workers to afford their children’s school supplies.
 On Amazon’s request, county officials changed traffic signals outside the Bessemer fulfillment center to make it harder for organizers to canvass workers driving into the warehouse.
-And the company unsuccessfully attempted to force an in-person vote, a move organizers said was intended to sway the vote’s outcome, and held mandatory meetings with workers about the perils of unionization.
+Amazon sent workers anti-union texts and hung anti-union signs throughout the Bessemer facility, including in bathroom stalls.
+And the company unsuccessfully attempted to force an in-person vote, a move organizers said was intended to sway the outcome, and held mandatory meetings with workers about the perils of unionization.

 Amazon’s history of employing similar tactics to quash dissent has made the employer a difficult target for union organizing, say Washington labor leaders.